 Creating Promising Futures Through Social Construction

-Jerry is a cofounder of the Meadowlark Institute.
-The Meadowlark Institute trains and supports leaders in the Art of Participatory Leadership and the Art of Hosting Meaningful Conversations programs, and develops customized leadership programs for individuals, businesses and organizations.
-The Meadowlark Institute is a known resource for result-oriented dialogic methodologies that develop our collective capacities to work together, lead to sustainable outcomes and support a shared commitment to action.
+Currently Jerry serves as the President of the Meadowlark Institute.
+The Meadowlark Institute trains and supports leaders in the Art of Participatory Leadership and the Art of Hosting Meaningful Conversations program and in customized leadership programs for individuals, businesses and organizations.
+The Institute also provides intergenerational and intercultural transformational leadership learning experiences focused on developing our collective capacities to work together.
 Institute staff and associates are experienced practitioners in community and organizational dialogues for team building, strategic and action planning, consensus building, and cross-institutional collaboration.
 Jerry is an experienced trainer in the Art of Participatory Leadership program.
 He regularly gives presentations and seminars on transformational and participatory leadership.
 He has also designed custom leadership programs for organizations.

 Jerry is a certified Flow Game host.
 The purpose and intent of the Flow Game is to strengthen the life affirming leadership and actions of the participant.
 Its aim is to strengthen and bring focus into an important area or question in one’s life – be it a project, a future direction of work or relationships, or as part of personal growth.
 The Flow Game is ideal for work teams that wish to explore a collective as well as a personal intention or for individuals who, together with others, wish to explore a personal intention.

 Jerry coauthored Talking Wires, a history of North Dakota's rural telephone cooperatives for the North Dakota Rural telephone Cooperative Association.
 The hardcover book was distributed to coop members.
 He authored "Aid to the Poor: Am I My Brothers Keeper", a study guide used in a series of community humanities seminars..
-Jerry is coauthor of several research publications including “The New Marketplace in European Agriculture: Environmental and Social Values within the Food Chain”, “Private Sector Protocols: Threats and Opportunities for American Farmers”, and Towards New Horizons: Trends in Transportation and Trade – Moving the Northern Great Plains Region to a Stronger Economic Future, which was written under contract for the Minnesota Department of Transportation.
+Jerry is coauthor of several NGP publications including “The New Marketplace in European Agriculture: Environmental and Social Values within the Food Chain”, “Private Sector Protocols: Threats and Opportunities for American Farmers”, and Towards New Horizons: Trends in Transportation and Trade – Moving the Northern Great Plains Region to a Stronger Economic Future, which was written under contract for the Minnesota Department of Transportation.
 He was an editor of Renewing the Countryside-North Dakota, which was written under contract for Renewing the Countryside (RTC), a Minnesota non-profit.
 The hardcover book was both given to various organizations and sold in bookstores by RTC.